trailofbits/testing-handbook/content/docs/languages/rust/00-unit-testing.md

 Please note that [`docs tests` don't work in binary targets](https://github.com/rust-lang/rust/issues/50784).

-Once you have your tests written and all of them passes, lets improve.
+Once you have your tests written and all of them pass, let's improve.

 ## Improvements